Waiting and hoping, highs and lows

 Alongside the vegetable growing, my gardening studies with the RHS continued, but I was also itching to get my hands in the soil and start building our own garden.
 One of the big issues was the ongoing building work.
 It didn’t make sense to start work on the garden until the risk of it getting trampled by builders was over.
 However, there were 2 portions of the land that I could start to work on.
 The difficult slope above the pool, and an area in front of the house that had recently been cleared of building rubble.

 While researching plants and thinking about what I could do, I came across the services of Jane Porter.
 I didn’t want to rely solely on a garden designer to help me, but someone who was willing to let me learn and develop my own ideas with, so I could develop my own skillset.
 It just so happened that Jane fitted those criteria and more, offering also to mentor me as I made my way through my exams and new budding career in horticulture.
-She had done it herself, retraining in horticulture and garden design to great success, winning a gold at Chelsea! - and after listening to a podcast of her experience I knew she would be a terrific fit for me.
+She had done it herself, retraining in horticulture and garden design to great success, winning a gold at Chelsea - and after listening to a podcast of her career change experience I knew she would be a terrific fit for me.
 Since last autumn we’ve been holding calls every month or so to develop the two areas into dry gardens, using drought tolerant plants and gravel as mulch to reduce watering.
 Jane gave me the confidence to plan the choice of plants appropriately for this climate, drawing up a planting design that would give all round interest.
 The design even made use of some building rubble to mimic the mediterranean landscape that these plants love.

 A little pause happened during the garden build when I wound up in hospital after cutting my thumb pruning our olives.
 I attended Pronto Soccorso (emergency room) 3 times before they diagnosed a serious infection, and I ended up being admitted and put on antibiotic drips for 4 days.
 That was a lesson in wearing gloves in the future!
 I couldn’t be more grateful for the excellent care I received and it made me truly thankful.
 The building woes quickly go to the back of the mind when your health is threatened.
 In the end, we got the garden built by end of May, Nick being amazing at digging holes for planting up and spreading gravel.
 The finished gardens have given us so much enjoyment building and now we get to enjoy watching them grow and relaxing in them.